Captivating the Wiggles: 5 Engaging Ways to Read to Active Kids

 Infant-5

-4. Read dynamic books that include flaps, different textures, and other novel items for your child to engage with physically.
-These let children who aren't reading yet feel like they have a job to do as well.
+Books that include flaps, unique textures, or even sound keep kids curious and can inspire them to explore books actively.
+These also let children who aren't reading yet feel like they have a job to do as well.

-5. Audio books.
+For instance, try audio books.
 There are audio books for all levels.
-Pop one in the car while you go for a drive.
-You can even hand your child the traditional copy to follow along.
+Pop one in the car while you go for a drive, listen during their snack, or while you're making dinner.
+You can even hand your reader the hard copy to follow along.

 Raise a Reader Blog